Manakin Sabot, Virginia: History

 Virginia government officials welcomed the refugees, as many of them were ex-aristocrats and noblemen with education and wealth, which they had brought with them on their emigration from France.
 The Colony exempted the French Huguenots from taxation for a period of seven years.
-On arriving in Virginia, they displaced the natives and wrested homes and plantations out of the wilderness; they built a church, a school, a hospital, and a smithy.
+On arriving in Virginia, they displaced remaining natives and wrested homes and plantations out of the wilderness; they built a church, a school, a hospital, and a smithy.

-The first group of Huguenots encountered great hardship, as many were urban people unprepared for the frontier.
+The first group of Huguenots encountered great hardship, as many were urban people were unprepared for frontier conditions.
 French Huguenot leaders petitioned the government for more assistance as another ship of refugees landed at the Virginia Colony.
 Gradually the pioneers adapted and moved out of the village to their farms in the area.
 By 1750, the village was again defunct.
 Over the decades, the French and their descendants intermarried with English settlers.
 Many of their descendants moved west or south with other migrants, including into Kentucky and other areas.

-Colonists increasingly developed the area as plantations, with planters shifting from tobacco to wheat and mixed crops in the eighteenth century as the market changed.
-Ben Dover Farm, Dover Slave Quarter Complex, Huguenot Memorial Chapel and Monument, Oak Grove, Powell's Tavern, Rochambeau Farm, and Tuckahoe Plantation are significant sites, built mostly from the colonial through the mid-19th century, which are listed on the National Register of Historic Places.
+Colonists increasingly developed the area as plantations, with planters shifting from tobacco to wheat and mixed crops in the eighteenth century as the market changed, and increasingly using enslaved labor.
+Ben Dover Farm, Dover Slave Quarter Complex, Huguenot Memorial Chapel and Monument, Oak Grove, Powell's Tavern, Rochambeau Farm, and Tuckahoe Plantation are significant sites, built mostly from the colonial through the mid-19th century.
 Some of these farms and plantations adapted yet remained agricultural into the 20th century.
+All are now listed on the National Register of Historic Places.